spacetelescope/webbpsf/docs/jwst.rst

 This model was first validated in imaging mode, and then the appropriate optical elements were inserted to produce the coronagraphic configuration.
 In this case, both modules were assumed have the exact same (albeit, mirrored) field-dependent WFE maps.
-Note, this substantially WFE occurs physically *after* the coronagraphic focal plane spots in NIRCam, and is modeled as such in WebbPSF.
+Note, this substantial WFE occurs physically *after* the coronagraphic focal plane spots in NIRCam, and is modeled as such in WebbPSF.